LeeHounshell/Capstone-Project/README.md

  * Integrates Google Universal Media Player functionality
  * A Gradle build 'preprocessor' which permits #IFDEF 'flavor' and #IFDEF 'buildType' in  Android Java code

+# Credits
+ * Firebase for backend processing\n
+ * Content Provider Generator by Benoit Lubek
+ * DAZ Studio used to create the Haunted-House
+ * ButterKnife by Jake Warton
+ * Circle Progress View by Jakob Grabner
+ * Modified Circular Seekbar by Raghav Sood
+ * StackOverflow.com - an awesome resource!
+ * Android Studio / Google + Udacity
+ * UAMP - The Android Universal Media Player
+ * Wikipedia for the photo of E. G. Marshall
+ * www.cbsrmt.com - they made this possible

 ---
 SCREENSHOTS
 ---